vergecurrency/verge-graphics/README.md

 The official font used for Verge Currency is Avenir Next.

-The old Verge logo can be found in folder /Legacy Icons.
+The old Verge logo can be found in folder "/Legacy files (arhived)".
 The logo should not be used for referencing Verge.

 ## Authors